skrub-data/skrub/doc/skrub_pipeline.rst

 >>> orders['total'] = orders['price'] * orders['qty']
 Traceback (most recent call last):
     ...
-TypeError: Do not modify an expression in-place.
+TypeError: Do not modify a dataop in-place.
 Instead, use a function that returns a new value.
 This is necessary to allow chaining several steps in a sequence of transformations.
 For example if df is a pandas DataFrame: df = df.assign(new_col=...) instead of df['new_col'] = ...